Together we have the power to protect the Ocean

 The importance of the ocean is not matched by our knowledge, the fact remains that it is still relatively unexplored.
 The formulation of sustainable, ecosystem-based policies and measures for oceans and coasts needs to be supported by science including research and observations.
 For over 50 years, UNESCO’s Intergovernmental Oceanographic Commission has been promoting international cooperation and coordinating research, services and capacity-building to find out more about the oceans and coastal areas and to generate knowledge to improve the sustainable management and protection of the marine environment.
 It has also been providing an evidence base for the decision making process of its Member States.

 The protection of this global common calls for collective action.
-We can each make a difference, by understanding the issues and focusing on sustainable solutions that we can apply to our lives, by sharing our dreams and ideas.
-You too can participate and decide which is The Future We Want.
+We can each make a difference, by understanding the issues and focusing on sustainable solutions that we can apply to our lives.

 - Capacity Development